themartiancompany/one-way-cross-chain-permissionless-router-bridge/README.md

                 sig(E2)
 ```

-4) user B takes 8 GPYUSD from gnosis vault and user A receives 1 XDAI
+4) User B send request to receive 8 GPYUSD from Gnosis vault and user A receives 1 XDAI.

 ```
   Transaction G3: